-- f) All Agenda and Minute documentation to be generated through Council's InfoCouncil software reporting system. - g) 4.2 Voting - a) A Group Recommendation does not have effect, unless it has been made by simple majority.
+( ) f) - All Agenda and Minute documentation to be generated through Council's InfoCouncil software reporting system. g) 4.2 Voting a) b) A Group Recommendation does not have effect, unless it has been made by simple majority.
 A simple majority is the agreement of not less than half of the votes present at the meeting.
-For clarity, simple majority group consensus is required for suggestions to be progressed on behalf of the group. - b) h) All endorsed members (or the proxy or Deputy Delegate attending in lieu of the Elected Member) Members of the Group present will have one vote.
+For clarity, simple majority group consensus is required for suggestions to be progressed on behalf of the group. h) All endorsed members (or the proxy or Deputy Delegate attending in lieu of the Elected Member)Members of the Group present_will have one vote.
 The Chairperson will have the casting vote, if required, and simple majority will prevail.

-4.23 Quorum:

-a) A meeting can be conducted without a quorum if necessary.
-However, every endeavour should be made to achieve a quorum (50% of voting DelegatesMembers) or at least to ensure a reasonable spread of representation in the Group.
+4 00 0 4.23 Quo a) orum: A meeting can be conducted without a quorum if necessary.
+However, every endeavour should be made to achieve a quorum (50% of voting DelegatesMembers ) or at least to ensure a reasonable spread of representation in the Group.
 Particularly in circumstances where Recommendations will be made for Councils consideration.

-4.34 Administration:

-a) Advisory Group Administrator Support

-An Advisory Group Administrator for the Group will be provided by the City of Wanneroo.
-That support person will be the Director Assets' Personal Assistant or their delegatenominee.

-b) Technical support and Advice

-The following City Officers will provide technical support and advice to the Group:

-- Director Assets;

-- Manager Assets Maintenance;

-- Specialist Coastal Engineer;

-- Coastal Engineer;

-- Other technical or advisory officers as nominated by the Director.

-4.45 Motions on Notice

-- a) A Group member may raise at a meeting any business that the member considers appropriate and which is relevant to the purpose of the Committee, in the form of a Motion, of which seven days notice has been given in writing to the Group Administrator prior to the compilation of the Agenda for that meeting. - b) An Administration Comment is to be added at the end of Motions on Notice and signed off by the appropriate Director
+4. 3 4 ninistration: a) Advisory Group Administrator Support An Advisory Group Administrator for the Group will be provided by the City of Wanneroo.
+That support person will be the Director Assets' Personal Assistant or their delegatenominee. b) Technical support and Advice The following City Officers will provide technical support and advice to the Group: • Director Assets; Manager Assets Maintenance; Specialist Coastal Engineer; Coastal Engineer; Other technical or advisory officers as nominated by the Director.
+4. 4 5 Mot a) tions on Notice A Group member may raise at a meeting any business that the member considers appropriate and which is relevant to the purpose of the Committee, in the form of a Motion, of which seven days notice has been given in writing to the Group Administrator prior to the compilation of the Agenda for that meeting. b) An Administration Comment is to be added at the end of Motions on Notice and signed off by the appropriate Director 5 .
+A uthority of Establishment 5.1.
+Advisory Group is established as a Group of the City of Wanneroo by resolution of the uncil in accordance with these Terms of Reference.
+6 .
+D elegated Authority: 6 .1.
+The Group has no delegated power and has no authority to implement its recommendations without approval of Council.
+6 .2.
+The Group has no delegated authority to commit Council to the expenditure or monies.
+6 .3.

-5. Authority of Establishment

-5.1.
-The Advisory Group is established as a Group of the City of Wanneroo by resolution of the Council in accordance with these Terms of Reference.

-6. Delegated Authority:

-- 6.1.
-The Group has no delegated power and has no authority to implement its recommendations without approval of Council. - 6.2.
-The Group has no delegated authority to commit Council to the expenditure of monies. - 6.3.
 Matters requiring Council consideration will be subject to separate specific reports to Council.

-Administration on Use Only
+Administration Use Only

 Date of Council Establishment of Group:

 Council Minute - Ref:

 Terms of Reference - HPE Ref:

 HPE Container - Ref:

 Operational Procedures - HPE Ref:

 Last Review Date: Next Review Date: